-The Slovak economy is the 3rd fastest growing economy in Eurozone and one of the fastest in Europe.
-It is a developed and high-income economy with its GDP equals to 76% of the European Union’s average.
-Currently, Slovakia with a nominal per capita GDP of $16,499 ranks 40th among the richest countries in the world.
-The country is an attractive destination for foreign investors largely due to its low tax rates, skilled workforce, and low wages.
+Slovakia has one of the fastest-growing economies in Eurozone and in Europe.
+Currently, the country has a per capita GDP (PPP) of $33,025 and ranks among the most progressive countries in the world.
+The total value of imports and exports is equal to 189.2% of GDP.
+Slovakia is an attractive destination for foreign investors largely due to its low tax rates, skilled workforce, and low wages.
 It continues to exhibit strong economic growth backed by low public debt, sound financial sector, and large inward investment.

 Principal Language: Slovak